 APALSA Board Members

-Hello!
-I'm a 2L originally from Blandon, Pennsylvania.
+Hi everyone!
+I'm a 3L originally from Blandon, PA, but I've called New York home for the past six years.
 I graduated from NYU in 2019 with a B.A. in Economics and International Relations.
-At CLS, I am also a staff member of the Columbia Journal of Transnational Law, a Myra Bradwell Banquet Chair for CLWA, and a student editor for the Foundational Moot Court Program.
-In my free time, I love trying new arts and crafts, doodling, and hiking!
+At CLS, I was also a staff member of the Columbia Journal of Transnational Law and a student editor for the Foundational Moot Court Program.
+In my free time, I love trying new arts and crafts, playing with my cat Frankie, and hiking!

 Hi everyone!
 I’m a 2L and one of the Social Chairs.
 I grew up in Paris, France and graduated from UChicago in 2019 where I studied public policy and human rights.
 Before law school, I worked for two years as a paralegal at a firm in Paris doing anti-corruption work.
 This summer, I interned at the International Rescue Committee.
 In addition to APALSA, I am also Director of Social Programming for the Gastronomy Society, Treasurer for the Taiwanese Law and Culture Club, and a Staff Editor on the Columbia Journal of Transnational Law.
 In my free time, I enjoy baking, exploring the city, and going to karaoke with friends.